kencode7/Postman-API-Automation/README.md

-This setup installs Node.js and the Newman — a command-line Collection Runner for Postman, downloads the Postman collection and environment, and runs the collection using newman.
+This setup installs Node.js and the Newman Tool — a command-line Collection Runner for Postman, downloads the Postman collection and environment, and runs the collection using newman.